2016 WMS ELECTIVE in WILDERNESS MEDICINE

 Safety and Risk Management:

-The Wilderness Medical Society and Camp Wesley Woods faculty are committed to providing a safe and rewarding elective experience.
+The Wilderness Medical Society and Wilderness Adventure faculty are committed to providing a safe and rewarding elective experience.
 However, all risk from injury cannot

 be eliminated.
 Course work will involve individual and group activities in rugged terrain, remote locations and bad weather.
 Leadership, planning, and conduct of these activities